mukoedo1993/full-stack-course-udemy/Chapter4/to-do-app/README.md

 ```
 promise.then().catch() //inside the then you could enter a function that has no chance to run until the action has a chance to complete.
 If there is something wrong with then, the catch inside catch will be run.

-An HTML5 feature that lets us embed data right in our HTML
+//An HTML5 feature that lets us embed data right in our HTML:
 <button data-blahblahblah="">

 ```